asyncapi/modelina/docs/presets.md

 ...
 ```

-## Overriding the default preset
+### Overriding the default preset

-Each implemented generator for appropriate language must have defined the default preset.
-However, we can override it by passing it as the `defaultPreset` parameter in the generator options.
+Each implemented generator must have defined a default preset which forms is minimal generated model, that the rest of the presets add to or removes from.
+This can be overwritten by passing the `defaultPreset` parameter in the generator options.
 Check the example for TypeScript generator:

 ```js
 const DEFAULT_PRESET = {